opendatasoft/slate/source/includes/_form_widgets.md

 # Form widgets

-A few endpoints in the API return definitions along their objects in order to help you build correct requests.
+A few endpoints in the API return definitions along with their objects in order to help you build correct requests.
 These definitions are specifications your objects must conform to in order to be accepted by the API.

 Some of these API will contain a `widget` attribute that contains all you need to generate an HTML input that will match the object's structure.